 However, I find that most of the time, is worth investing in organic ingredients, as they taste better and thus make a better final product.

-Place the butter and chocolate in a microwave-safe bowl, melt in the microwave for 30 seconds, then stir in the sugar and ground espresso until incorporated.
+- Place the butter and chocolate in a microwave-safe bowl, melt in the microwave for 30 seconds.

 I can’t stop talking about how good these Espresso Brownies are – Everytime I make them, the whole family loves them and devours them in less than a blink.